First Baptist Church (Asheville, North Carolina)

+Congregation

+The First Baptist Church states it contributes to the Cooperative Baptist Fellowship, itself a partner of the National Baptist Convention of America, as well as the Alliance of Baptists, a progressive Baptist denomination.
+Since 2019, the First Baptist Church has described itself as an inclusive church with regard to gender and sexual orientation.

+Building

 History

 The church's congregation was believed to have first formed in 1829, dedicating their first church building in 1832.
 That building had to be sold in 1850 due to financial problems, and for the next ten years the Baptists met in the Buncombe County Courthouse.
 A new church structure was completed and dedicated in 1871.

 The membership of the Baptist congregation grew rapidly during the 1880s, and the group needed more space.
 In 1891 a new church building was constructed and the 1871 building was sold to a Jewish congregation who renamed it Temple Beth-ha Tephila.
 The Baptist congregation continued to grow, and by the 1920s it became clear that a larger space would be needed.

 Douglas Ellington, an architect who lived near Asheville, was hired to design the present structure, which was built between 1925 and 1927.
 When the church was completed it was capable of seating 2,000 members, with additional rooms capable of seating 3,000 more.
 While many were initially skeptical that this capacity would be reached, the church's membership reached 2,720, making it Asheville's largest congregation.

 The church building was added to the National Register of Historic Places in 1976.